Julie Allemand: Indiana Fever (2020)

 Allemand was drafted by the Indiana Fever in the third round of the 2016 WNBA draft.
-She spent 2016–19 with her Belgian professional team, BC Castors Braine, before joining the Fever for the 2020 season.
+She spent 2016–19 playing in Europe before joining the Fever for the 2020 season.

 She had a successful rookie season, recording the second-most assists per game in the league (5.8).
 She was named to the 2020 AP All-Rookie team.

 She sat out of the 2021 season, citing mental health struggles and burnout after the Olympics.

-Chicago Sky (2022–present)
+Chicago Sky (2022)

 Ahead of the 2022 season, Allemand was traded to the Chicago Sky as part of a three-team deal.